 These two-way switches serve as manual switches for each bilge pump.
 These switches operate independently of each other.
 Two circuit breakers located above each switch provide over-current protection at the panel for each bilge pump circuit.

 • Cockpit Lights

-The cockpit lights (blue) provide illumination in the cockpit and helm areas.
+The cockpit lights provide illumination in the cockpit and helm areas.
+This switch also activates the lighted cup holders.
 A circuit breaker located above this switch provides over-current protection for this circuit.